smit5490/CustomerChurn/README.md

 **Weibull Accelerated Failure Time Model:** A parameteric survival analysis model based on the Weibull distribution.

-In an effort to balance accuracy and interpretability, the Weibull model will be used for forecasting.
+In an effort to balance accuracy and interpretability, the Weibull model was used for forecasting.